Flutter-gg-1/Project-1/employee_mngmt/README.md

 - **Employee** view, update information including password.

 - **Authentication:** Secure login with hashed passwords.
-- **File Management:** Get data using JSON files for employees, logins, and permissions.
+- **File Management:** Store data using JSON files for employees, logins, and permissions.
+- **File Reading** Every time the program runs, it read json files and users can start using it.
 - **Password Management:** Update passwords with SHA-256 hashing for security.